Chicago Lawn in Cook County, Illinois — The American Midwest (Great Lakes)

 Topics.
 This historical marker and memorial is listed in these topic lists: Environment • Exploration • Indigenous Peoples and Communities • Waterways & Vessels.
 A significant historical year for this entry is 1673.

-Regionally, this marker and memorial is in the American Midwest and on the Great Lakes.
-Globally, it is in North America, the Western Hemisphere, the Western World, and the Anglosphere.
+Regionally, this marker and memorial is in the American Midwest.
+Globally, it is in North America, on the Great Lakes, in the Western Hemisphere, in the Western World, and in the Anglosphere.
 Historically, it finds itself in what was once the Viceroyalty of New France, the territory of the Mississippian Culture, and the Northwest Territory.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker: World War II Memorial (approx. Ό mile away); (Former) Schlitz Brewery-Tied House at 3456 S. Western Ave. (approx. 0.3 miles away); McKinley Park (approx. 0.3 miles away); The Boulevard System (approx. 0.3 miles away); Our Hero War Dead (approx. 0.3 miles away); Veterans Memorial (approx. 0.3 miles away); a different marker also named Veterans Memorial (approx. 0.7 miles away); World War I Memorial (approx. 0.7 miles away).
 Touch for a list and map of all markers in Chicago.

 A concrete star is embedded into the ground in front of the marker with a small medal for the American Legion on it; behind the memorial is a black sign on a post.
-It is possible these are remnants of what was once a war memorial but it is not certain.
 There is a World War II memorial nearby at American Legion Post 231, about a Ό mile east on 35th Street, which says "Archer Leavitt Honor Roll" at the bottom.
 The corner housing this Marquette-Jolliet memorial is at the intersection of Archer and Leavitt, so it's possible that war memorial was originally placed here before being moved east to the post's headquarters.

-It was on this passage that explorers Jacques Marquette, a Jesuit priest, and Louis Jolliet, a fur trader, completed their four-month exploration of the Mississippi River basinthe first ever by white settlers.
-Starting in the upper reaches of Wisconsin in May 1673, the duo traveled through that state to the Wisconsin River, eventually meeting up with the Mississippi and following that to the Arkansas River, meeting various Native American tribes and viewing the region's previously unknown plants and animals.
-On their return, they traveled up the Illinois River and returned to Lake Michigan via the portage route that is today's Archer Avenue.
-The trail between the two basins met the South Branch of the Chicago River not far from here.
+Jacques Marquette, a Jesuit priest, and Louis Jolliet, a fur trader, trekked along this passage at the completion of their four-month exploration of the Mississippi River basin in 1673the first by white settlers.
+Starting in the upper reaches of Wisconsin in May 1673, the duo traveled through that state to the Wisconsin River, eventually reaching with the Mississippi River and following that to the Arkansas River, meeting various Native American tribes and viewing the region's previously unknown plants and animals.
+On their return, they traveled up the Illinois River and returned to Lake Michigan by portagemeaning that they carried their canoes over landalong what is today's Archer Avenue.
+The eastern terminus of the trail between the two basins, the South Branch of the Chicago River, is not far from this spot.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Chicagoland memorials to Fr.
 Jacques Marquette